 Queen Street Medical Centre now has HICAPS for International Students with Overseas Student Health Cover (OSHC), International Visitors (OVHC) or Private Insurance policy holders without an eligible Medicare card.
 Please bring your Insurance Member card to swipe through the HICAPS terminal.
 You will pay us the difference between your benefit and the total consultation fee (out-of-pocket expense).

-For telehealth consultations, if your bank details are registered with Medicare, we can take payment over the phone and electronically submit your Medicare refund.
+For all telehealth consultations, if your bank details are registered with Medicare, we can take payment over the phone and electronically submit your Medicare refund into your nominated account.